350HP/AmexOffers/README.md

 5. Once Chrome closes down, you will find a CSV file with a list of all your offers in the same location as the JAR file

 ### Other notes:
-In case you are worried about what is in the JAR file, clone this repository and run it in Eclipse.
+In case you are worried about what is in the JAR file, use the source code in this repository to build your own JAR file and run it.
+You will need to add Selenium Libraries and ChromeDriver executiables to your project to get it to work.